 Wish list:

-Our new cat facility is complete.
-It features six individual cat rooms: one huge, three medium and two small.
+Our new cat facility (opened in 2016) features six individual cat rooms: one huge, three medium and two small.
 All rooms have outdoor access to covered and individually fenced patio areas (catios).
 The entire facility has in-floor heat, lots of windows and is air conditioned.
 The new facility is cageless and has some design flexibility to change as the feline population changes.
-All our cats will be under one roof with some room for additional cats.
+All our cats are under one roof.
+Our volunteers love it!!

 We are very excited and grateful to the Crawford-Taylor Foundation for donating $100,000 for our new facility.
 In addition, the cost of the geothermal heating and air-conditioning was donated by Marion and Van-Lear Black.